JeffreyZhao/wind/README.md

         $await(moveAsync(e, {x:100, y:400}, {x:100, y:100}, 1000));
     }));

-We can easily find out how the async method above work: it moves an element with a square routine.
-It's really easy for us to combine multiple async operations into another.
+We can easily find out how <code>moveSquareAsync</code> method works: it moves an element with a square routine.
+It's really easy to combine multiple async operations into another in Jscex.

 ### Sorting animations: